discourse/discourse/docs/INSTALL.md

 # How Do I Install Discourse?

 Simple 30 minute basic install:
 [**Beginner Docker install guide for Digital Ocean**][do]

 Powerful, flexible, large or multiple server install:
 [**Advanced Docker install guide**][docker]

 The only officially supported installs of Discourse are the [Docker](https://www.docker.io/) based beginner and advanced installs.
 We regret that we cannot support any other methods of installation.
 (Alternately, you can try the [unofficial Heroku install guide][heroku], the [unofficial Ubuntu install guide][ubuntu], the [BitNami Discourse Virtual Machine package][bitnami] or [Cloud66][cloud66].)

+### Why do you only officially support Docker?

+Hosting Rails applications is complicated.
+Even if you already have Postgres, Redis and Ruby installed on your server, you still need to worry about running and monitoring your Sidekiq and Rails processes.
+Additionally, our Docker install comes bundled with a web-based GUI that makes upgrading to new versions of Discourse as easy as clicking a button.

 ### Hardware Requirements